📆 2025 Rescue Calendar - Only $10! Save reptiles with every purchase

 Leopard Gecko

+Meet Speckles!
 Speckles is a calm, curious girl with a beautiful speckled pattern and a gentle nature.
 She’s shy at first but settles in nicely with a patient handler.
 Healthy, eating well, and ready for a cozy forever home where she can be admired and loved!
+Speckles is available for adoption with her 40 gallon enclosure!

 Adoption fee: $45